About this listing

-Sunny and Private Yoga/Dance/Art Studio space is available for your use.
-This can also be used as a 4th space.
-This Large, Sunny, and Private loft space is separate from the rest of the house.
+Sunny and Private Artist Loft is available for your use.
+This can also be used as an additional bedroom This Large loft space is in the Carriage House separate from the rest of the house.
 (Bathroom access is in the main house.)
-There is a Double+ SofaBed with a real mattress and spring slats which is quite comfortable.
+There is a Queen bed with a real unfolded mattress and spring slats which is quite comfortable.
 Other furnishings include a dresser, standing desk, hammock chair, easel and chairs.
 This space is particularly nice for anyone that needs a bit more privacy and room to spread out.

 Main Bath contains wood, ceramic and glass with a big vanity and separate powder room.

 * 1 Gig High speed wi-fi and hardwired ethernet lines in every room.